 - Digital Ocean

-In the professional IT world, though, there’s really only two options that matter: AWS and Azure.
+In the professional IT world, though, there are really only two options that matter: AWS and Azure.

 But that’s not our market, which is why, when it came time for Agio to choose a partner, we knew Azure was the right choice.